EventStore/documentation/docs/server/20.6/server/projections/configuration.md

 ## Fault out of order projections

-The projections engine keeps track of the latest processed event for each projection.
-It allows projections to guarantee ordered handling of events.

-However, it is possible that in some cases a projection would get an unexpected event version.
+It is possible that in some cases a projection would get an unexpected event version.
 It won't get an event that precedes the last processed event, such a situation is very unlikely.
 But, it might get the next event that doesn't satisfy the `N+1` condition for the event number.
 The projection expects to get an event number `5` after processing the event number `4`, but eventually it might get an event number `7` because events `5` and `6` got deleted and scavenged.

-Under those circumstances, the projection would normally fail and get stuck.
-You can override this behaviour by setting the `FailOutOfOrderProjections` to `false`.
+The projections engine can keep track of the latest processed event for each projection.
+It allows projections to guarantee ordered handling of events.
+By default, the projections engine ignore ordering failures like described above.
+You can force out of order projections to fail by setting the `FailOutOfOrderProjections` to `true`.

 | Format               | Syntax |
 | :------------------- | :----- |